 Ipswich is the fastest growing city in Queensland – with a population of around 200,000 that is predicted to more than double by 2031.
-Ipswich covers approximately 1090 square kilometres, located about 40 kilometres south-west of the Brisbane CBD.
+Ipswich covers approximately 1090km2, located about 40 kilometres south-west of the Brisbane CBD.

 As Queensland’s oldest provincial city, Ipswich is proud of its architectural, natural and cultural heritage.
 The main centres in the Ipswich Council area are: